daniel-ielpo/DDP-Couse_Project/DDP - Presentation/Presentation.md

  medalists <- read_excel("../Summer_Olympic_medallists_1896-2008.xlsx", sheet = "ALL MEDALISTS")
 ```

 After that the data is aggregated by Edition, Country, and Medal using plyr library functions.

-Then I count and order the dataset to the country that won more medals to the country that won less medals in the total.
+Then I count and order the dataset to the country that won more medals to the country that won less medals in the total.</small>

 The Shiny app
 ========================================================